iml-gddaiss/magtogoek/README.md

 from magtogoek.odf_format import Odf
 ```
 ## Acknowledgement
-A special thanks goes to UH Currents Group for their work on Pycurrents.
+A special thank goes to UH Currents Group for their work on Pycurrents.